Home

 Theme Parks

-Among the many Hong Kong tourist attractions we also find not one but two of the world's most popular amusement parks!
+Hong Kongs offers not one but two of the world’s most popular amusement parks!

 On the one hand, there is Hong Kong Disneyland, and what kid wouldn't be delighted to visit Mickey Mouse and all his friends?
 This park is a huge hit particularly with the people who travel here from the mainland and is going through a serious expansion.